Calling All Veterans!

 New Service for Veterans

 We are pleased to announce a service that provides students with important information about John A. Logan College.
 Items such as emergency notifications, campus news and such can now be sent directly to your cell phone by text message.
-Simply click on the link below to sign up for VOLTXT.
-Because of the success of VOLTXT, JALC now provides VETTXT.
-If you wish to receive up-to-date news from the Office of Veterans Resources, sign up now for VETTXT.
-VETTXT will keep you in the know on what’s happening at JALC.
+Simply click on the link below to sign up for JALCtxt.
+Because of the success of JALCtxt, JALC now provides VETtxt.
+If you wish to receive up-to-date news from the Office of Veterans Resources, sign up now for VETtxt.
+VETtxt will keep you in the know on what’s happening at JALC.

 Frequently Asked Questions

-- Can I receive VA Education Benefits if I enroll in telecourses/online courses?
+- Can I receive VA Education Benefits if I enroll in online courses?
 John A. Logan College on-line courses were approved by the Illinois State Approving Agency as independent study classes.
-This approval places the payment of telecourses/on-line courses on the same basis as in-resident training.
-Veteran students taking classes entirely through telecourses/on-line courses will be paid benefits based on the credits earned in the same manner as any other credit hour class.
+This approval places the payment of on-line courses on the same basis as in-resident training.
+Veteran students taking classes entirely through on-line courses will be paid benefits based on the credits earned in the same manner as any other credit hour class.

 - May I use the Montgomery GI Bill to receive VA Educational Benefits while attending John A. Logan College (in resident or online)?
 Yes.
 The MGIB program can provide up to 36 months of education benefits.
 This benefit may be used here at John A. Logan College for degree and certificate programs.
 Provided that the courses of study (Degree or Certificate) are approved by the Illinois State Approving Agency.